davidswelt/zot_bib_web/README.md

 - To cause zot_bib_web to format a sub-collection in "short" mode, add a * at the beginning of the collection name: "05* Selected Works".
-  This sub-collection will be shown using titles and years only, which can then be expanded.
+  This sub-collection will be shown using titles, journal and years only, which can then be expanded.
+Journal or conference titles can be kept short.
+Specify the "journal abbr or "conference title" fields, or a short "note" if necessary.

   You may want to copy bibliographic items from other parts of the bibliography into this sub-collection.